 There are several bonuses to completing the program:

-- Curriculum also fulfills the requirements for a minor in Fire and Safety Engineering Technology (you must declare a minor if Fire and Safety Engineering Technology to realized this benefit).
+- Curriculum also fulfills the requirements for a minor in Fire and Safety Engineering Technology (you must declare a minor if Fire and Safety Engineering Technology to realize this benefit).

 - Graduates are qualified for the Institute of Safety and Health Management’s Associate Safety Health Manager (ASHM) designation.*